codefellows-seattle-javascript-401n6/06-tcp-servers/lab-darcy/README.md

 - data event: the data should be logged on the server and the commands below should be implemented

 ### Architecture:
-This project uses javascript, jQuery, fs, telnet, and Node.js.
+This project uses javascript, jQuery, fs, telnet, events, uuid, and Node.js.
 With the user experience in mind, the application layout was thoughtfully organized, easy to read, and able to be executed efficiently.

 ### Change Log
 This application has not been launched.